The People's History Museum (Manchester), Apr - Jun 2013.

 For a full list of exhibiting artists see here

 These are exhibited alongside some of the original ‘Masters’ work.
-The exhibition also has space for visitors to display their own protest art alongside that of the established and emerging talent - so bring your pens!
+The exhibition also had space for visitors to display their own protest art alongside that of the established and emerging talent.

 IMAGE CREDITS: KATE CHEESEWRIGHT, 'HERE COME THE PLEBS'